Toddlers: Your Game Plan for the Terrific Twos

 1. Let your child be in charge of potty training.

+Remember, this is a gradual learning process for your child.
 They all get out of diapers sooner or later.
 Fights with your child about his or her body are fights you will never win.
-Toilet training can actually be empowering for your child, an important step in independence, but it depends how you handle it.
+Toilet training can actually be empowering for your child, an important step in independence, but that depends on how you handle it.
 If your child shows zero interest in toilet training, find opportunities for him to be around other kids who are using the toilet, and he'll quickly want to emulate them.
 For more on easy potty learning, click here.

 2. Sidestep power struggles.

 You don't have to prove you're right.
 Your child is trying to assert that he is a real person, with some real power in the world.
 That's totally appropriate.
 Let him say no whenever you can do so without compromise to safety, health, or other peoples' rights.
 You'll be glad to know that since tantrums are an expression of powerlessness, toddlers who feel some control over their lives have many fewer tantrums.

 First, know that tantrums are normal for kids this age.
 Second, since most tantrums happen when kids are hungry, tired, or feel disconnected, think ahead.
 Preemptive feeding and napping, firm bedtimes, re-connection with you, cozy times, peaceful quiet time without media stimulation -- whatever it takes to calm down and rest -- prevent most tantrums, and reground kids who are getting whiny.
 (Whining is your child's signal that his internal resources are not up to the demands of that moment and he needs your help.)
 Learn to just say no -- to yourself!
 Don't squeeze in that last errand.
 Don't drag a hungry or tired kid to the store.
 Make do and do it tomorrow.
 For more on taming toddler tantrums, click here.